scott2b/Webster/README.md

 in orm.oauth2.token.create.

 With this pattern, a Session object can be provided (via the db argument), in which case, the caller has the responsibility of rollback, commit, close.
-If a Session is not provided, one is injected via Closing wiring so that the lifecycle is automatically handled over the scope of the function.
+You would do this in the case where this is one of a series of operations for a combined transaction scope.
+If a Session is not explicitly provided, one is injected via Closing wiring so that the lifecycle (commit & close) is automatically handled over the scope of the function.

 **Important Note:** In order for this pattern to allow for returned objects to be usable by the caller, the injected Session must be created with `expire_on_commit=False` so that the object is available after the session is closed.
+Also, this should only be used with thread-local session scope as exceptions cannot be caught by the service provider.